dhruv-ambaliya/Leaderboard-live-update-service/README.md

 - **Configurable ranking pipeline** – plug‑in additional criteria such as recent form, disqualification count, or head‑to‑head comparison.
 - **Docker container** for reproducible execution across environments.

----

-## License
-This project is released under the **MIT License** – feel free to adapt, extend, or integrate it into larger systems.

----

-*Created with the assistance of an AI coding partner, aiming for clear, maintainable code suitable for developers at an intermediate level.*